 The first step to get an E-9-1-1 street address is to obtain a Building Permit from the County Department of Building Inspection.
 This permit is required to place a manufactured housing unit (mobile home) or construct a site-built structure.
 After you have your first inspection (or footer/electrical inspection if a manufactured home) you then will be given an address from the Emergency Services Department.
 The address along with a map of the area will be sent to you and the Post Office that serves the structure.

 What qualifies naming a road?

 Any drive with three or more residential or business structures using the drive is assigned an E-9-1-1 street name, regardless of whether it is a private or public street or road.

 Why do I need an E-9-1-1 street address when I have a Post Office box?

-You need an E-9-1-1 street address to apply for and receive telephone and electrical service.
+You need an E-9-1-1 street address to apply for and receive telephone service.
 When anyone dials “9-1-1”, the street address where that call was made is instantly made available to dispatchers in the Floyd County’s Communications Center.
 The street address where the call was made determines which law enforcement, fire or rescue unit is sent to your location when you request emergency assistance.

 Receive Critical Communications and Emergency Alerts

 Floyd County is now working with Everbridge,the worldwide leader in unified critical communications, to keep residents, staff and emergency personnel safe and informed with quick and reliable emergency notifications and public service announcements.

 You have complete control over alerts and can choose the delivery method of your choice: text, email or phone call.

 Questions about signing up?
 Click the PDF icon to the right.